adlez27/Label2OTO/readme.md

 ## Preset
 You can optionally create a file named `preset.json` in the voicebank folder to preselect options while generating the OTO.
 You can include as many or as few of these preset options as you want in the file, and will be prompted for any that are missing.
 See `example-preset.json` for an example.
 - "settings": String matching an existing file in the settings folder, or JSON of full settings
 - "tempo": Integer recording tempo, used to calculate overlap for when a vowel is the first phoneme.
-Takes priority over explicit overlap value.
+Can be left out if overlap is specified.
+If both are specified, tempo takes priority.
 - "overlap": Integer used for overlap when a vowel is the first phoneme.
+Can be left out if tempo is specified.
+If both are specified, tempo takes priority.
 - "init_preutt": Integer preutterance for the first phoneme in the wav file.
 Default value `20`, to compensate for UTAU's default envelope shape.
-- "handle_dupes": Boolean, for whether or not to number/delete duplicate aliases
+- "handle_dupes": Boolean, for whether or not to number/delete duplicate aliases.
+If false, no need to specify max dupes.
 - "max_dupes": Integer, maximum amount of duplicate aliases (0 to delete all, -1 to number all)